-I’m going to talk to you tonight a little bit about fear.
+I’m going to talk to you about fear.
 I was listening to a mentor of ours, Bob Proctor, don’t know if you know him, but he talks about paradigm shifting, habits and fear.
 He was sharing a story today on one of my lessons about being on a high dive and being fearful and I thought, this is so funny because we all can’t be that different.

 Dad would play with us at times, swim with us at times, and he would teach us on the lower diving board how to dive.
 Even that, I can remember I was a little afraid to go headfirst into the water.
 But then one day dad said, “I want you to go to the high dive now and I want you to dive off.”
 Truly, I can still feel the fear as I put my feet on the cold steel ladder as I began to climb up that high dive.